 Before enrolling at Campbell, a student must first graduate from high school or complete an adult high school equivalency program, such as a GED.
 As soon as a student is finished with his/her junior year of high school, he/she can apply to Campbell.

-Apply with our paper application ($35) or apply online for free.
+Apply online for free.
 Application materials include official copies of high school transcripts and college exam test scores.
 Campbell accepts both SAT and ACT scores.

 Note: If your student retakes the SAT or ACT and scores higher, send us the highest scores.